-Here’s a confession.
-I’m really not a great cake baker.
-Sure, I’ve baked enough of them, but there’s something about cake that I find so intimidating.
+Here’s my big confession: I’m not a great cake baker.
+Sure, I’ve baked enough of them, but there’s something about cakes that I find so intimidating.
+Especially layer cakes.
 Cupcakes are much friendlier and way more forgiving.
 They don’t generally fall apart and if you bake one batch a bit too long, you can just pop another batch in the oven.
 Frosting cupcakes is also much more straightforward and if you mess up on one, just move on to the next.
-Cake?
-Not so much.
-It’s much more of a commitment, too.
-I bake cupcakes for fun all the time, but I never bake cakes unless it’s for a special occasion.
+You don’t need a “crumb layer” of icing or to make sure everything is super smooth.
+Cake is much more of a commitment, too.
+I bake cupcakes for fun all the time, but I really never bake cakes unless it’s for a special occasion.

 Like birthdays.
-While scouring the internetz for a cake to make for my mom’s birthday last month, I landed upon this Chocolate Ricotta Icebox Cake from Martha Stewart.
+While scouring the internet for a cake to make for my mom’s birthday last month, I landed upon this Chocolate Ricotta Icebox Cake from Martha Stewart.
 After my parents went to Italy a couple years ago, they came back raving about the ricotta pie they tried.
-Ricotta is probably on the bottom of my “I love cheese” list, but when I tried the pie, I loved it, too.
-However, we are very much a chocolate family.
+Ricotta was once on the bottom of my “I love cheese” list, but when I tried the pie, I absolutely loved it, too.
+However, we are very much a chocolate family and that ricotta pie involved no chocolate whatsoever.
 So, when I spotted a chocolate ricotta cake from Martha, I knew it was going to be a winner.
-I made some alterations and added a couple ingredients to give the cake more depth (seriously, the original recipe only had 4 ingredients!) and the final product was perfection.
-Enormous bonus points to the fact that this cake was SO easy to make.
+I made some alterations and added a couple ingredients to give the cake more depth (seriously, the original recipe only had 4 ingredients) and the final product was perfection.
+Enormous bonus points to the fact that this cake is SO easy to make.
 No baking; just waiting while it chills.
+No layering and no frosting.
 I can handle that.